kjtoss/Java_Textbased_Project_4/ReadMe.txt

 In order to add items to inventory, you may find the items at the shop.
 Currency will be implemented in versions to come.
 You may also find items on the ground and use 't' or 'take' to add them to your inventory!
+Type 'i' to view your inventory.